-Development of the Comprehensive Economic Development Strategy (CEDS) in 2014 began with the acquisition of the most recent demographic, economic, and transportation data.
-The data helped to guide discussion and input at the three CEDS Stakeholder meetings that were held on July 22nd, 2014 in Canandaigua, NY and Rochester, NY and on July 24th, 2014 in Batavia, NY.
-The demographic, economic and transportation data is outlined in detail in Chapter 3 of the CEDS and helps to provide an overview of the Region.
-The presentation from the CEDS stakeholder meeting can be found in Appendix 8 and the notes from the three CEDS Stakeholder meetings can be found in Appendix 9.
+Development of the Comprehensive Economic Development Strategy (CEDS) in 2016 began with the acquisition of the most recent demographic, economic, and transportation data.
+The data helped to guide discussion and input at the three CEDS Stakeholder meetings that were held on August 2nd, 2016 in Canandaigua, NY and Rochester, NY and on August 3rd, 2016 in Batavia, NY.
+The demographic, economic and transportation data is outlined in detail in Chapter 2 of the CEDS and helps to provide an overview of the Region.